jos3ph-m/Search-Github-Users/README.md

 This project is based on a project class by John Smilga in his [React Tutorial and Projects Course](https://www.udemy.com/course/react-tutorial-and-projects-course)

 I highly recommend checking out the course if you're into React.
+I've learned a ton!

 ## Styled Components